by Beverly M.K. Biller, M.D

 - Ghigo E, et al. Eur J Endocrinol.
 1996; 134:352-6.

 - Toogood AA, et al. J Clin Endocrinol Metab.
 1996; 81:460-5.

 ~ RESEARCH STUDIES AVAILABLE ~

-Patients may qualify for research studies in the Neuroendocrine Clinical Center.
+Patients may qualify for research studies in the Neuroendocrine and Pituitary Tumor Clinical Center.
 We are currently accepting the following categories of patients for screening to determine study eligibility.
 Depending on the study, subjects may receive free testing, medication and/or stipends.

 ~ Physicians' Pituitary Information Service ~

 with questions about pituitary disorders may contact:

 (617) 726-3965 within the Boston area or toll free at (888)

 ~ MGH Neuroendocrine and Pituitary Tumor Clinical Center